davidquon/objective-c-style/README.md

 ## Methods

 In method signatures, there should be a space after the scope (-/+ symbol).
 There should be a space between the method segments.
+Methods should *always* be declared/defined on one line.

 **For Example**:
 ```objc